j-easy/easy-props/README.md

 You are welcome to contribute to the project with pull requests on GitHub.

-If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-props/issues).
+If you found a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-props/issues).

-For any further question, you can use the [Gitter channel](https://gitter.im/j-easy/easy-props) of the project.

 ## Awesome contributors